High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

-We first note that the above results do not support any spontaneous Kerr effect, whether the sample was cooled in zero magnetic field or at a finite field through $T^*$, thus raising doubts to whether time reversal symmetry is indeed broken below $T^*$.
+Our main result raises doubts to whether time reversal symmetry is indeed broken below $T^*$ in \CVS.
 On the other hand, measurements at a finite magnetic field oriented along the $c$-axis show a clear and relatively abrupt diamagnetic shift in the Kerr effect, which near $T^*$ behaves similarly to the in-field magnetic susceptibility measurements \cite{Ortiz2020,Yu2021,Wang2021}.
-However, the detected average (DC) optical power ($P_0$) and the coherent reflection ratio ($P_2/P_0$) (see supplementary material \cite{supp}) measurements in either zero field or in-field (Fig.~\ref{fig:refl_data}), which are taken simultaneously with the Kerr measurements within the same optical volume, consistently show an abrupt transition at $T^*$ with a width of $\sim2$ to 3 K, irrespective of the applied fields.
-Since a TRSB effect is expected to be secondary to any structural or CDW transitions, and grow gradually below $T^*$ \cite{Denner2021}, it is unlikely that the observed abrupt changes in the differential reflectivity are associated with such a TRSB effect.
+However, the detected average (DC) optical power ($P_0$) and the coherent reflection ratio ($P_2/P_0$) (see supplementary material \cite{supp}) measurements in either zero field or in-field, which are taken simultaneously with the Kerr measurements within the same optical volume, consistently show an abrupt transition at $T^*$ with a width of $\sim2$ to 3 K, irrespective of the applied fields (similar result is reported in \cite{Zhou2021,Uykur2021}).
+Since TRSB effect is expected to be secondary to any structural or CDW transitions, and grow gradually below $T^*$ \cite{Denner2021}, it is unlikely that the observed abrupt changes in the differential reflectivity are associated with such a TRSB effect.
 A similar scenario was previously observed in the Cuprate superconductors where a first-order structural transition from an orthorhombic to tetragonal phase at $T_s$ (so called LTO to LTT transition) in La$_{2-x}$Ba$_x$CuO$_4$ \cite{Hucker2011} was accompanied by a charge-order transition with an order parameter that evolved gradually below $T_s$.

+The bulk magnetic susceptibility of \CVS has been previously shown to develop a paramagnetic response below $\sim50$ K \cite{Ortiz2020,Yu2021,Wang2021}, presumably due to bulk impurities, overwhelming the initial diamagnetic drop below $T^*$.
+The Sagnac interferometers probe only the freshly cleaved surface region within a small volume defined by the beam diameter $d=10$ $\mu$m and the optical penetration depth $\delta\sim 20$ nm, and thus are less susceptible to these bulk impurities, particularly as we typically use a lower magnetic field.
+Hence, the change in the Kerr signal below $T^*$ stays diamagnetic and is almost temperature independent as seen in the relative Kerr angle $\Delta \theta=\theta-\theta(120 K)$ for sample 1 in Fig.~\ref{fig:kerr_data}A and in the absolute Kerr signal $\theta_K$ for sample 2 in Fig.~\ref{fig:kerr_data}B.